digitalnature-ie/igr/README.md

 square.
 A 5-digit easting and northing (e.g. “N 12345 67890”) refers to
 a 1 m square.

-This package supports precisions of Irish grid reference in multiples of ten from 1 m to 100 km, mixes of precision, and Irish grid references with or without whitespace between letter, easting and northing.
+This package supports Irish grid references of 1 m, 10 m, 100 m, 1 km, 10 km and 100 km precision.
+Irish grid references can be of mixed precision, and whitespace between letter, easting and northing is optional.

 When converting Irish grid references to point locations (using `igr_to_ig()`, or `st_igr_as_sf()` with the default `polygons=FALSE`),